 - Continue cooking for 30-45 minutes until pork is tender and released oil floating on top of mixture.

 - Season with salt or fish sauce.

 - When making dinuguan – don’t use lean meat.
 Dinuguan is delicious with fatty meat.
 Use pork belly, pork shoulder or pork butt.

-- Dinuguan is usually better on the 2nd day.
+- Dinuguan is more flavorful on the 2nd day.

 - You can make extra servings and freeze it.

-- When making dinuguan and you see grease floating on top – that is a sign of deliciousness.
+- When making dinuguan, when you see grease floating on top of mixture – that is a sign of deliciousness.

-- When you add the vinegar do not cover and do not stir until the mixture boils.
+- When you add the vinegar, do not cover and stir until the mixture boils.